qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/PresenceApi.md

 - **Accept**: application/json

 <a name="getPlacePresenceList"></a>
-# **getPlacePresenceList**
-> List getPlacePresenceList(placeId)

-Gets the list of people currently inside the place&#39;s trackingArea.
+## **GET** /presence/place/{placeId}

 Gets the list of people currently inside the place&#39;s trackingArea.
 The place is required to track people with trackingMode: authenticated.
 Only web-app administrators can access this end-point.

 ### Parameters